 I'm proud of my open-source projects in Lisp, mostly packages for Emacs, born out of pleasure and necessity.

-On passion: forget it, one's passions and job should be two different things, slightly overlapping.
+On work and passion: one's passions and job should be two different things, slightly overlapping.
 What I get payed for and what my hobbies and pleasures are, are two different matters.
 The example I like to give myself in this regard: a mechanically-inclined and adventurous individual who eats cars for breakfast so they drives a taxi because a taxi is a car.
 But you have to mind the speed limit in that business, be respectful to your passengers, no sudden breaks, keep a clean car, take the shortest route.
 No speeding, no screeching of wheels, no modifying the engine, no sawing off the roof, no off-road driving, no exploring the country.
 Just driving around town with 50km/h in a nice shirt.
 That's not a love of cars!
 That's using a car to earn a living.
 I write software, professionally, to earn a living.

 Damn the efficiency and correctness police.
 Sometimes efficiency can be a weakness.
-I look at many a company's website and thick, yes this looks right.
+I look at many a company's website and think, yes this looks right.
 It is correct.
 Has everything in place.
 But it somehow feels void, empty, soulless.
 It looks just like all the rest of the websites out there.
 Similar to how the majority of the articles on the internet on important topics (or the ones occupying the top spots from the search engine's point of view, at least): they use the right words, the right sentences, they put the subject matter into perspective, ask the right questions, deliver the right answers.
 But they might be written by robots as far as I'm concerned.
+Maybe they even are.
 The person that wrote the piece has no soul into the subject.
 They're just professional writers, doing a job.
 They write in the third person, objective, correctly, bland.

-Do things by hand.
-Every bit of content and markup on this page is written 100% by hand.
-No framework nor extra tools.
-Code duplication is fine sometimes.
+I like the repetitive, manual and copy/paste methods sometimes.
+Every bit of content and markup on this page is written 100% by hand, for example.
+I'm not using any framework nor extra tools.
+Maybe it takes a bit longer but there are less tools involved and the feeling of working on it is much nicer .Code duplication is fine sometimes.
 Copy/paste and day-long marathons once or twice a year are fine, if I must, than rely on some tool that breaks in mysterious ways.
 When a simple tool fails, at least I understand the failure and can apply pressure in the right spot to resurrect it.

 Outside work: Summer time is the season for road-biking, hiking, the smooth roads and the shady forests.
 Winter is for sleep, reading and thinking.
 Autumn is for filling up the jars with jams and pickles.
 How about spring?
 I don't know.
 Awaiting for new beginnings, maybe?